Attaullah Khan Esakhelvi: Acting career

-In 1992, Esakhelvi made his acting debut in the Punjabi-language movie Dil Lagi, co-starring with senior actors such as Sultan Rahi and Jawed Sheikh as well fellow folk singer Arif Lohar, who also made his debut.
-The same year, he starred in the Punjabi/Urdu bilingual film Zindagi, again with Sultan Rahi and Arif Lohar in prominent roles, with Abida Parveen making her debut as playback singer.
+In 1992, Esakhelvi made his acting debut in the Punjabi-language movie Dil Lagi, co-starring with senior actors such as Sultan Rahi and Jawed Sheikh as well fellow folk singer Arif Lohar, who also made his acting debut.
+The same year, he starred in the Punjabi/Urdu bilingual film Zindagi, again with Sultan Rahi and Arif Lohar in prominent roles, with Abida Parveen making her debut as a playback singer.

 Personal life

 Attaullah Khan received his early education from Esakhel.
 He relocated to Lahore after becoming a professional musician, performing in Saraiki, Urdu, Punjabi, Pashto and English.
 He has been married five times – his fourth wife Bazgha being a former actress.
 He has four children from his fourth and fifth wives.
 His daughter, Laraib Atta, is a professional VFX artist who has worked for several Hollywood films.
 His son, Sanwal Esakhelvi, is also pursuing a career in music.

 Legacy

 Attaullah Esakhelvi is considered a folk icon in Pakistan and is widely considered one of the most popular folk singers in Pakistan.
 The constant companion of Pakistani truck drivers is the lilting tunes of Attaullah Khan Esakhelvi.
 This Mianwali-born vocalist, with his swashbuckler moustache, kameez shalwar, and shawl on one shoulder, became the poster boy for traditional Pakistani music.

-Singing in various Lahnda varieties, his searing, impassioned songs became popular almost from the moment he recorded his first session for Radio Pakistan, Bahawalpur, in the mid-1970s.
-For years, Esakhelvi reigned supreme and unchallenged, in a universe that existed parallel to the cultured music salons of the elite.
+Singing in various Lahnda varieties, his songs became renown from his first session for Radio Pakistan, Bahawalpur, in the mid-1970s.

 He has recorded more than 50,000 songs in seven languages.
 He has received a lifetime achievement award from Queen Elizabeth II of Great Britain and had his name entered in the Guinness Book of World Records in 1994 for the highest number of audio albums released.